nielsvanmidden/assessment-front-end-developer/README.md

 4. [Separation of concerns](https://github.com/nielsvanmidden/assessment-front-end-developer/blob/master/4-separation-of-concerns "4-separation-of-concerns"): How to organize your application

 Approximate time to finish: **6 hours**.
+Feel free to finish quicker or spent some extra hours.
+As long as you can explain why.

 ## Prerequisites
 * Yarn or NPM